Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Conflict Serializability in DBMS

-A conflict serializable schedule is one that can be converted from a non-serial schedule to a serial schedule by swapping its non-conflicting operations.
+A schedule is considered conflict serializable if it can be transformed from a non-serial schedule into a serial schedule by interchanging its non-conflicting operations.

 Conflicting Operations